 As a result, its very important for a pregnant woman to practise good oral hygiene when pregnant.
 Sugary drinks and alcohol should be avoided and brushing twice a day is key.
 If the woman is unfortunate enough to suffer from morning sickness then she should wash her mouth out after vomiting with plain water as the acid from vomiting can affect already weakened teeth and gums.

 Unfortunately, being pregnant can also limit the dental treatment a woman can get from her dentist.
 The dentist may not be able to carry out any x-rays and may also be reluctant to insert new fillings or remove existing ones.
 Hence some treatments may need to be delayed until after the baby is delivered.

 A pregnant woman’s focus is often on the more obvious medical symptom’s and ensuring that her baby is ok.
-However she should also make sure that she pays a visit to her dentist for a full check up and to take advice as to what she should and should not do.
+However she should also make sure that she pays a visit to her dentist in Bella Vista, NSW for a full check up and to take advice as to what she should and should not do.
 It will be one less then to worry about during the pregnancy.